jjzn/x65asm/README.md

 qemu-system-x86 example.img
 ```

-For a full reference on the x65asm assembly language, see [docs/language.md](docs/language.md).
+For a full reference on the x65asm assembly language, see [`docs/language.md`](docs/language.md).

+## Project status

+As for now, the parser is fully working, while the emitter only provides some
+boilerplate and wrapper code for emitting individual instructions.
+For a list
+of implemented instructions, see the `inst_6502` array in [`src/emit.c`](src/emit.c).

 ## Roadmap